Kid Congo Powers: 1979–1987: The Gun Club and The Cramps

-1986–1996: Nick Cave and The Bad Seeds, and The Gun Club
+1986–1996: Nick Cave and The Bad Seeds, The Gun Club reunion, Congo Norvell

-Powers joined Nick Cave and the Bad Seeds in Berlin, Germany, September 1986 for several albums and corresponding tours.
-Powers recorded the Tender Prey and The Good Son albums with Cave and his band, and he said in early 2015 that he "loved" the "primaeval element of rock'n'roll" that they had a firm grasp of.
-During April 1990, it was amicably decided with Nick Cave that he leave The Bad Seeds and concentrate on The Gun Club, which he had reconvened with Jeffery Lee Pierce during downtime in 1989.
+Powers joined Nick Cave and the Bad Seeds in Berlin, Germany, September 1986 initially as a short-term replacement for Hugo Race.
+Powers ultimately recorded and toured with the Bad Seeds for four years.
+Powers recorded the albums Tender Prey (1988) and The Good Son (1990) with Cave and his band.
+Powers recalled in early 2015 that he "loved" the "primaeval element of rock'n'roll" expressed by the band.

+During April 1990 Powers amicably left the Bad Seeds to rejoin The Gun Club, which he had reconvened with Jeffrey Lee Pierce in 1989.
+Powers was active with the Gun Club until their 1996 dissolution, and Pierce died in 1996.

+Parallel to his final stint in the Gun Club, Powers formed Congo Norvell with vocalist Sally Norvell.
+The band explored a fusion of cabaret and rock styles from 1993 to 1998, and released three full-length albums.

 1997–2009: The Pink Monkey Birds and Dracula Boots

 For his next project, The Pink Monkey Birds, Powers initially collaborated with New York City guitarist Jack Martin, who he has also collaborated with for the Congo Norvell and Knoxville Girls projects.
 Then, in 2009, Powers recruited Kiki Solis on bass, Ron Miller on drums, and Jesse Roberts on guitar and keyboards.
 The band moved to In The Red Records and released the much acclaimed debut studio album, Dracula Boots, which was called a "return to form."

 Dracula Boots was coproduced by Jason Ward and recorded in a former high school gymnasium in Harveyville, Kansas, which is now an artists' retreat called "The Harveyville Project."
 Dracula Boots consists of numerous genres, including southern soul, 60s Chicano rock, and psychedelic imagery.
 British magazine N.M.E. wrote: "In short, on Dracula Boots Kid Congo Powers has once again found the juicy jugular of soul-fired, funked-up rock'n'roll.
 You'd be foolish not to take a bite."